antleaf/doapr/webroot/content/repositories/arpha-preprints.md

 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting: Up to 48 hours
 repository_url: https://preprints.arphahub.com/
+user_committees: |-
+  No.

-user_committees: 'No    Once the manuscript is published in the ARPHA-hosted journal, the status of the preprint changes to "Published in <the corresponding ARPHA-hosted journal>".
+  Once the manuscript is published in the ARPHA-hosted journal, the status of the preprint changes to "Published in <the corresponding ARPHA-hosted journal>".
 Additionally, the citation details of the published paper will be made available along with those of the preprint, in order to prompt further citations of the paper rather than the preprint.
-ARPHA Preprints will link the DOIs of the two publications through CrossRef.'
+ARPHA Preprints will link the DOIs of the two publications through CrossRef.
 versioning_policy: No versioning; published articles linked to their preprints.
 who_can_deposit: ARPHA-hosted journals that opted in for preprint services.
 Posting a preprint on ARPHA Preprints is part of the submission process of the participating